TensorDuck/tensorduck.github.io/_posts/2021-12-14-quarantine-day0.md

 ---
 layout: posts
-title:  "First meal in Taiwan!"
+title:  "Hotel Quarantine Day 0: First meal in Taiwan!"
 date:   2021-12-14 23:30:00 +0800
-categories: food taiwan
+tags: food taiwan covid quarantine
+categories: life
 ---

+We just arrived at the hotel exhausted, and a bento box was waiting for us!

 ![midnight-snack](/assets/taiwan_2021/day0_meal1.jpg)